trestrantham/jekylless/README.markdown

 * Liquid permalink tag
 * Time tag in blog posts

 If you want to know more about the motivations behind the creation of this fork, check out Tate Johnson's [blog post][motivation] about creating this fork.
+Jekylless was previously known as tatey-jekyll.

 *********************